-A Patient's Experience of EMDR - by Olga F,
+A Patient's Experience with EMDR - by Olga F.

 “What happens to me during EMDR?
 I mean, what does it feel like?”
 This was the first question that I asked my provider (at Sovegna) before I agreed to even consider EMDR.
 She told me that it (EMDR) looks like “hoodoo voodoo” on the outside but that the technique can have a powerful effect to develop insight into past issues.
 That sounded scary to me.
 Did I really want to “look” at my past – at least parts of it?
 She assured me that we would first work on emotional safety, as well as new strategies to manage anything that would come up during a session or even afterward.
 I trusted her skills already, so, I agreed.

 The preparation was easy and clear.
 I learned how to create a personalized “mindful container” (aka visualizing what kind of container and how I would use it) for stressful emotional content.
 I also learned how to assist myself with reducing perception of stress (aka reframing), along with a few other easy in-the-moment calming techniques.
 Later, I realized these skills were foundational for recovery and were essentially building my emotional resilience, setting the stage for healing.
 And I continue to use these very helpful techniques all the time, which continue to add to more inner strength, healing, and resilience.